Report an Incident

 Report an Academic Integrity Violation

 Academic violations are behaviors that include, but are not limited to, cheating, fabrication, collusion and plagiarism.
 General classroom misbehavior is considered to be a non-academic violation.
-To view the Code of Academic Integrity, please see the Elmhurst College Student Handbook.
+To view the Code of Academic Integrity, please see the 2023-2024 Elmhurst University Student Handbook.
 To report academic misconduct, please use the Academic Integrity Violation Report Form.

-Report Sexual Misconduct or Interpersonal Violence
+Report Sexual Harassment, Discrimination or Retaliation

 Report a Bias Incident

 A bias incident is behavior or speech that expresses hostility, harms, or has the potential to harm an individual or group based upon actual or perceived identity characteristics.
 This includes race, color, religion, creed, sex, age, marital status, national origin, mental or physical disability, political belief or affiliation, veteran status, sexual orientation, gender identity and expression, genetic information, or any other class protected from discrimination under state or federal law.
 Examples of potential bias incidents include targeted graffiti or vandalism, homophobic or sexist jokes, racist epithets, or religious slurs.
-Any Elmhurst College community member who experiences or witnesses a potential bias incident between or among campus community members should report using the Bias Incident Report Form.
+Any Elmhurst University community member who experiences or witnesses a potential bias incident between or among campus community members should report using the Bias Incident Report Form.

 Report Threatening Behavior